Global PhDs

 - What is the likely added value of the project/topic?

-- How well aligned is the project/topic to the University Strategy? - i.e., how would the scholarship contribute to developing capacity that strategically strengthens the school? the selection panel would also particularly welcome bids that clearly address one of the following themes:
+- How well aligned is the project/topic to university strategies? - i.e., how would the scholarship contribute to developing capacity that strategically strengthens the school?

-The Global Office will work with partner universities to arrange official notification of scholarship awards and the two universities will conclude contractual arrangements, which must be in place prior to the start of the degree.
+The Global Office at St Andrews will work with the Graduate Research Academy at Macquarie to arrange official notification of scholarship awards, invite scholarship awardees to formally apply for admission to both universities by mid-January 2026, and conclude contractual arrangements which must be in place prior to the start of the degree.

 Please note that the student must: